Yoyomi: Early life

-Park was born on October 8, 1994 in Cheongju, North Chungcheong Province, South Korea.
+Park was born on October 8, 1994, in Cheongju, South Korea.
 She is a graduate of Cheongju Girls' High School.

-As a child, she became interested in trot music from her father, who is a trot singer, and from hearing veteran singer Haeeunlee on the radio.
+As a child, she became interested in trot music from her father, who is a trot singer, and from hearing veteran singer Hyeeunyee on the radio.
 In 2005, Park won the grand prize in the KBS Open Children's Song World competition.

 Career

 Park released her first single, "Sorry Sorry," on July 23, 2013, using the stage name Yun-A, but the song was not successful.

 She made her debut as Yoyomi on February 23, 2018, with the single album First Story (첫번째 이야기), featuring the title track "Who's That Guy" (이 오빠 뭐야).